HenrikBengtsson/pkgdown.extras/README.md

 This will build the full pkgdown website in a temporary folder and copy the results to the `docs/` folder in the current working directory.
 When building the website, the above function will:

+1. Create a pruned copy of the package folder in a temporary folder by:

+  a.
+Build a package tarball via `R CMD build --no-build-vignettes`

+  b.
+Extra tarball into temporary folder

+  c.
+Copy all of the man/ folder to temporary folder in case `.Rbuildignore` drops for instance `man/figures/` files

+  d.
+Copy all `*.md` files in the package root to the temporary folder

-1. "shim" any `NEWS` (or `inst/NEWS`) file to a `NEWS.md` file that is recognized by **pkgdown**.
+2. "shim" any `NEWS` (or `inst/NEWS`) file to a `NEWS.md` file that is recognized by **pkgdown**.
 The result is that the NEWS entries are rendered nicely in the 'ChangeLog' menu created by **pkgdown**.
 (Function `news_to_md()` can be used to manually generate a `NEWS.md` file from a `NEWS` file)

-2. shim non-Rmarkdown vignettes, which are silently ignored by **pkgdown**, into Rmarkdown vignettes.
+3. shim non-Rmarkdown vignettes, which are silently ignored by **pkgdown**, into Rmarkdown vignettes.
 This is achieved by weaving the vignette using the vignette engine that the vignette declares, which results in either a HTML or a PDF vignette product.
 For PDFs, a shim Rmarkdown vignette, which will both provide a link to the PDF as well as including it in an `<iframe>`, is created on-the-fly so **pkgdown** incorporates the vignette.
 HTML documents are automatically added to the 'Articles' menu by **pkgdown**; when clicking on those in the menu, the vignette will be opened in a separate browser tab.

 For all shimmed documents, any "Source: &lt;link&gt;" is adjusted such that it links to the proper source.